 The magic slips, ebbing and sweeping in again.
 Merlin wrenches it furiously from the air and wraps it into a hard, throbbing ball inside his chest, because Arthur is the one beneath him on the ground, it is Arthur's heart and lung that are punctured and leaking, and Merlin will not have it.
 Not while he is still able to bend what should be into what he needs most instead.

 It is less of a spell than an intent, a willfulness to mend the broken threads in Arthur's body.
 Merlin shudders as the first waves rock him.
-The magic rampages, stronger and more volatile than any he's ever felt.
+The magic rampages, more volatile than any he's ever felt.
 The panicked noise from beyond their sphere is swallowed in a frail ringing.
 Arthur's eyes fix on him; his breath whistles in and out, in and out, the rush to the finish.
 Merlin grips Arthur's hand, presses down on Arthur's chest.
 Presses it back as it comes to take him.

 This is unnatural, appallingly so.
 It sucks its toll away from Merlin in thick, bludgeoning wrenches.
 Merlin sways, dizzy and sick, as the natural order fights back.
 Arthur should be dying, and if nature has its way, he will.
 Only, Merlin twists the order of things, yanks strands free and twines them together inside Arthur's chest.
 He pushes, nature pulls; Merlin sags and hears Arthur's heart slip, and forgets how to breathe.
 He is losing the battle.

 The sound Arthur makes is weak, forced from his lips in a whoosh.
 It jettisons Merlin back into equilibrium, and he stares down as Arthur stares up.
 Arthur's lips are bluish now, pale-edged where they are not bloody.
-Merlin can feel the power building, the last flood he will need— he knows it, he can feel it— but he needs… oh god, he needs…
+Merlin can feel the power building, the last flood he will need—he knows it, he can feel it—but he needs… oh god, he needs…

 It races faster than blood through Merlin's veins, dragging the magic with it.
 Merlin sends it into Arthur's body, right through their linked hands, the power of it driving Arthur's muscles taut.
 Merlin can see the thready mess in Arthur's chest; he guides it back together, the strongest need he's ever felt, splicing what has been shredded, repairing what has been cut, and pulling Arthur's heartbeat up from the deep, hollow thud…thud…thud.